errael/astrology-castro/README.md

   When something like `some_var = "string value;"`.
 - print switch statements for macros<br/>
   When something like `cprintf("FOO");"`.
+- `KeyCode()` macro implmentations that return values according to running platform.

 And note that, if not specified, a file's _layout restrictions are inherited_ from the first file on the command line.
 This means that the `helper.castro`